Editor's Note: This blog was originally published on 1/15/18 and has been updated for accuracy and comprehension.

 It has an unbelievable amount of tabs and buttons to press.

-Getting lost in the interface happens quicker than butter melting on pavement in the Arizona summer sun.
+Getting lost in the interface happens quicker than butter melting on the pavement in the Arizona summer sun.
 (And trust me – that happens unbelievably fast.)

 All the features you need.
 Simple design.

 When it comes to maximizing your productivity, having a CRM that integrates with your email directly is vital.